Vizards8/Hey_Badminton/README.md

 - [ ] show picture on Home/post
 - [ ] generate some MEANINGFUL data
 - [ ] add equipment link on home page
-- [ ] bug: click "Create a post" on Home/Equipment, can see "copyright" in the back